*UPDATED January 7, 2024 to include mention of the 2023 bio-film MAESTRO.

 After Felicia's death, Bernstein dealt with much guilt over how his homosexual activity adversely affected her.
 Some of this guilt and conflict was expressed in his 1983 opera, A Quiet Place, which tackled issues close to Bernstein’s life.
 Its story is one of suffering the loss of a loved one and a father’s acceptance of a gay son.

 Bernstein's obituary in the New York Times (1990) made clear mention of his homosexuality.
+Since then many fans still visit his grave at Green-Wood Cemetery in Brooklyn, New York.

 Photo: Bernstein at the piano in 1944 at age 26.